Logo Annals of Transplantation Logo Annals of Transplantation Logo Annals of Transplantation

 CONCLUSIONS: The SPF perfusion can clean the vascular wall more thoroughly with less injury.

-Keywords: hydrodynamics, Liver Transplantation, Pulsatile Flow, Biomechanical Phenomena, Computer Simulation, Donor Selection, Hemorheology, Liver, Liver Circulation, Models, Biological, Organ Preservation, Perfusion, Tissue and Organ Harvesting, Tomography, X-Ray Computed
+Keywords: hydrodynamics, Liver Transplantation, Pulsatile Flow, Biomechanical Phenomena, Computer Simulation, Donor Selection, Hemorheology, Humans, Liver, Liver Circulation, Models, Biological, Organ Preservation, Perfusion, Tissue and Organ Harvesting, Tomography, X-Ray Computed

 Add Comment 0 Comments